SynthDAO/snx-limit-orders/specs/Contract.md

 ```

 This function can be called by anyone using any valid orderID as long as the conditions are met.
-It attempts to execute the user's order on the Synthetix exchange.
+It attempts to execute the user's using `Synthetix.exchangeOnBehalf()`.

-If the output destination amount is larger than or equal to the order's `minDestinationAmount`:
+If the amount received is larger than or equal to the order's `minDestinationAmount`:

-1. The output amount is forwarded to the order submitter's address.
+1. The amount received is forwarded to the order submitter's address.
 2. This transaction's submitter address is refunded for this transaction's gas cost + the `executionFee` amount from the user's wei deposit.
 3. The remainder of the wei deposit is forwarded to the order submitter's address
 4. `Execute` event is emitted with the `orderID` for node operators

-If the output destination amount is smaller than the order's `minDestinationAmount`, the transaction reverts.
+If the amount received is smaller than the order's `minDestinationAmount`, the transaction reverts.

 ### getAllExecutableOrders